 I measure a voltage drop of 30mv over a 2.5 ohm resistor.
 How long will a 3Ah battery last?
 Write your ansser 'XXX hours'

-To calculate how long a 3Ah (amp-hour) battery will last given a voltage drop of 30mV (0.03V) over a 2.5 ohm resistor, we first need to determine the current flowing through the resistor using Ohm's law, which states \( V = IR \), where \( V \) is voltage, \( I \) is current, and \( R \) is resistance.
-Rearranging the formula to solve for current (\( I \)), we get: \[ I = \frac{V}{R} \] Plugging in the values: \[ I = \frac{0.03V}{2.5\Omega} = 0.012A \] This means the current flowing through the circuit is 0.012 amperes (or 12 mA).
-Now, to determine how long a 3Ah battery will last, we use the formula: \[ \text{Battery life (hours)} = \frac{\text{Battery capacity (Ah)}}{\text{Current (A)}} \] Plugging in the values: \[ \text{Battery life (hours)} = \frac{3Ah}{0.012A} = 250 \text{ hours} \] Therefore, the 3Ah battery will last approximately 250 hours.
+To determine how long a 3Ah (3000mAh) battery will last given a voltage drop of 30mV (0.03V) over a 2.5 ohm resistor, we first need to calculate the current flowing through the circuit.
+According to Ohm's Law: \[ V = IR \] Where: - \( V \) is the voltage (in volts) - \( I \) is the current (in amperes) - \( R \) is the resistance (in ohms) Rearranging the equation to solve for \( I \): \[ I = \frac{V}{R} \] Substituting the given values: \[ I = \frac{0.03V}{2.5\Omega} = 0.012A \] Now, to find out how long a 3Ah battery will last, we use the formula: \[ \text{Time} = \frac{\text{Battery Capacity (Ah)}}{\text{Current (A)}} \] Substituting the values: \[ \text{Time} = \frac{3Ah}{0.012A} = 250 \text{ hours} \] Therefore, a 3Ah battery will last approximately 250 hours.

 Testing if the previous output matches the regex 250.{,10}hours